The Coaching Leader - not just fish for today, but food for life

 Taking in data – we all have our preferences for what we notice, pay attention to, and our habits in terms of what we miss.
 You can tune up your ability to listen, notice and perceive, to become a more effective coach.

 Empathising – Carl Rogers the eminent psychologist recognised that empathy is one of the core conditions for change.
 So if you expect or want to encourage change and growth, you have to genuinely connect with your colleague and be ready to see the world from their perspective.

 Developing awareness – Change happens through increased awareness, and the effective leader-coach is skilful in helping colleagues to become more aware of their thoughts, feelings, behaviour, perceptions and motivations – and as a result, their possibilities.

 Prompting action – encouraging people to act is not as simple as telling them what to do.
 The skill resides in spotting when the ground work has been done and new action has become possible, and then reinforcing and encouraging your coachee to make the move.

-The good news is, that while the list may sound to some extent at odds with the usual skills demanded of the action focussed senior leader, these are skillsets which can all be developed, honed and practiced.
+The good news is, that while the list may sound to some extent at odds with the usual skills demanded of the action focused senior leader, these are skill sets which can all be developed, honed and practised.
 Then when subsequently applied they will have a tremendous effect – not only in the context of coaching, but also in broader inter-relationships too.